Skip to Content

 Where Do Cherry Trees Thrive?

-Close Up of Cherries on Cherry Tree
+Close Up Of Cherries On Cherry Tree

 There are at least 12 species of cherry trees that grow widely in North America.
 In the United States, the bulk of the cherry trees are in California (particularly northern California), Michigan, Oregon, Washington, and Wisconsin.